-So I did what I thought best - I just kept shooting and made sure to take some extra.
-I would figure it out later.
+So I did what I thought was best - I kept shooting and made sure to take lots of extra shots.
+I would figure it out later!

-However, a few days later, I learned about a trick that could have saved me TONS of time editing and probably saved several of the photos that I thought were unusable.
-So I am going to pass this important info on to you in hopes that it will save you time and possibly a session someday!
+However, a few days later, I learned about "Match Total Exposure", a trick that could have saved me TONS of editing time and probably saved several of the photos that I thought were unusable.
+I want to pass this important information on to you in hopes that it can save you time and possibly even an entire session someday!

-Then go up to the “Settings” pull-down menu and choose “Match Total Exposures.”
+3. Then go up to the “Settings” pull-down menu and select “Match Total Exposures".

-I think there are still a few “hot” spots on faces, but I spent 2 seconds bringing down the highlights and it looked much better!
+There were still a few “hot” spots on their faces, but I spent 2 seconds bringing down the highlights to fix that and it looked much better!

 Magic?
 I say YES!